-Both the NEC Versa 240X and 243X series have a built-in 11.3" passive matrix dual scan DSTN color liquid crystal display (LCD) which you can adjust and tilt to your desired viewing position.
+The notebook has a built-in 12.1 inch passive matrix dual scan DSTN color liquid crystal display (LCD) which you can adjust and tilt to your desired viewing position.
 The LCD provides 800x600 pixel resolution with a maximum of 256 colors, and supports simultaneous display with an external VGA monitor.